ansible/receptor/docs/source/user_guide/configuration_options.rst

 Command line arguments use the following syntax: ``receptor [--<action> [<param>=<value> ...] ...]``

-<action> are listed below.
-When an action has parameters, they are listed in their own section.
+The possible options for ``<action>`` are listed below.
+Parameters for actions are listed in their own section.

 -------------
 Miscellaneous